DefiRelay/webhook-listener-bot-template/README.md

 In case any incoming webhooks fail, this listener will also periodically poll the DefiRelay api backend for 'un-acked' payment triggers , ACk them, and handle them .

+###  Webhook Config

+By default, this bot listens on port 8080, endpoint  /api/webhook  .
+If using Digitalocean App Platform and this docker config, set host port to 8080 on the app platform and use the server root url with  /api/webhook appended as your webhook URI in the  DefiRelay dashboard webhook config.

 ### Handling

 When this bot learns of a payment, it will add a payment record to the Postgresql Database running in Supabase to ultimately update the status of a user.